Chincode123/Gymnasiearbete-Dronare/README.md

     radio.openReadingPipe(1, DRONE_ADDRESS);
     radio.startListening();

+    previousTime = micros();

+    sendTimer.start(sendTime);

     ...
 }
 ```
+Firstly, Serial is configured with a baud rate of `115200`.

-Firstly, the radio transceiver is configured:
+Secondly, the radio transceiver is configured:
   - `radio.begin()`, from the [`RF24`](https://github.com/nRF24/RF24) class, is called to initialize the radio transceiver.
   - `configureRadio(radio)` is called to configure the transceiver's settings.
   - Writing and reading pipes are opened with addresses defined in [`RadioData.h`](DroneLibrary/RadioData.h).
   - `radio.startListening()` is called for the transceiver to start listening for instructions.
+Lastly, the time varibale and the send-countdown timer are initialized.

 > **_NOTE:_** The transceiver's begin and configuration functions are placed into while loops to prevent the program from proceeding if any part fails.